bmuhamood/Potashule-Solo-Project/README.md

 # Solo-Project

 School Search Database
-The Microverse "Using Bootstrap" practice that consist of creating a web app that acts as a schools school/lisiting for parents.
+The Microverse "Capstone Project" practice that consist of creating a web app that acts as a schools school/lisiting for parents.

 ![screenshot](./images/Screenshot.png)